-- a) identifying the need for and function of necessary barriers, with reference to Sections 4 and 5, - b) identifying specific performance requirements of barrier functions and barrier elements, including which accident loads are to be used as a basis for designing and operating the installation/facility, systems and/or equipment, with reference to Section 5, - c) designing and positioning areas, with reference to Section 5 of the Facilities Regulations, - d) classifying systems and equipment, with reference to Section 46 of the Activities Regulations, - e) demonstrating that the main safety functions are safeguarded, - f) stipulating operational conditions and restrictions, - g) selecting defined hazard and accident situations.
+- a) identifying the need for and function of necessary barriers, cf. Sections 4 and 5, - b) identifying specific performance requirements of barrier functions and barrier elements, including which accident loads are to be used as a basis for designing and operating the installation/facility, systems and/or equipment, cf. Section 5, - c) designing and positioning areas, cf. Section 5 of the Facilities Regulations, - d) classifying systems and equipment, cf. Section 46 of the Activities Regulations, - e) demonstrating that the main safety functions are safeguarded, - f) stipulating operational conditions and restrictions, - g) selecting defined hazard and accident situations.